 Appropriately Uses Anti-Psychotic Medication

-This is a measure of the percent of long-term care patients taking antipsychotic drugs.
-While antipsychotic drugs play an important role in caring for many residents, it is important to make sure these medications are being used appropriately.
-In some situations, high levels of antipsychotic drug use may mean that a facility is using these medications to control patient behavior.
+This datapoint tells you the percentage of long-term patients taking antipsychotic drugs.
+While antipsychotic drugs serve an important medical purpose, it is important to ensure these medications are being used appropriately.
+In limited cases, high levels of antipsychotic drug use may indicate that a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication